BananaCrystal/bananacrystal-payment-gateway/README.txt

 Benefits for your customers:

+* BananaCrystal payment system works like PayPal, Stripe or CashApp but much better.
+This is because you are now able to accept and receive payments with NO FEES from over 150 countries.
+* Send and receive secure peer to peer payments to anyone instantly at no cost to you.
-Fast secure, low-cost, borderless, local and international payments in USD powered by blockchain/crypto payment rails.
+* Fast secure, low-cost, borderless, local and international payments in USD powered by blockchain/crypto payment rails.
-Customers send and receive secure payments (peer to peer) to your store instantly at no cost to you.
+* Customers send and receive secure payments (peer to peer) to your store instantly at no cost to you.
-You and your customers get privacy on all your purchases.
+* You and your customers get privacy on all your purchases.
 Your bank or credit card company does not need to know what you are purchasing…because your purchases are private.

 #### FEATURES ####

 * Quick installation and setup.
+* Accept one-time payments or through subscriptions
-* Receive Instant Payment Notifications when a customer makes a payment.
+* Receive Instant Payment Notifications when a customer makes a payment or recurring payment for a subscription.
-* Quick configuration with your BananaCrystal store account and your woocommerce store
+* Quick configuration with your BananaCrystal store account and your Woocommerce store
-* Now accept payments through subscription

 == Frequently Asked Questions ==

 = How do I start accepting payments using BananaCrystal?

 To learn more, go to https://www.bananacrystal.com/business/

 = Where do I get my store username? =